XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 ## Amendment Voting

 Each version of `rippled` is compiled with a list of known amendments and the code to implement those amendments.
-By default, `rippled` supports known amendments and opposes unknown amendments.
-Operators of `rippled` validators can [configure their servers](configure-amendment-voting.html) to explicitly support or oppose certain amendments, even if those amendments are not known to their `rippled` versions.
+Operators of `rippled` validators [configure their servers](configure-amendment-voting.html) to vote in favor or against each inactive amendment.
+Server operators can change their votes at any time.
+If the operator does not choose a setting for a particular amendment, the server uses a default vote which is defined in the source code.
+The default can change in new software releases.
+For example, version 2.0 of the server might understand a new amendment but vote against it by default; then version 2.1 of the server might vote in favor of the same amendment by default.
+[Updated in: rippled 1.8.0][]

 To become enabled, an amendment must be supported by at least 80% of trusted validators continuously for two weeks.
 If support for an amendment goes below 80% of trusted validators, the amendment is temporarily rejected.
 The two week period starts over if the amendment regains support of at least 80% of trusted validators.
 (This can occur if validators vote differently, or if there is a change in which validators are trusted.)
 An amendment can gain and lose a majority any number of times before it becomes permanently enabled.

 An amendment cannot be permanently rejected, but it becomes very unlikely for an amendment to become enabled if new versions of `rippled` do not have the amendment in their known amendments list.
+Amendments that have had their source code removed without becoming enabled are considered "Vetoed" by the network.

 As with all aspects of the consensus process, amendment votes are only taken into account by servers that trust the validators sending those votes. <!-- TODO: link an explanation of validator list publishers when one's ready -->

 For information on how to configure your server's amendment votes, see [Configure Amendment Voting](configure-amendment-voting.html).
 [Updated in: rippled 1.7.0][]

-### Amendment Blocked
+## Amendment Blocked

 When an amendment gets enabled for the network after the voting process, servers running earlier versions of `rippled` that do not know about the amendment become "amendment blocked" because they no longer understand the rules of the network.
 Servers that are amendment blocked: